Sandra Hazlehurst re-elected as Hastings District Council Mayor

 "It wasn't a total loss as I did get reappointed as a councillor so that's a bit of a consolation," he added.

-Her running mate, and long-time Flaxmere ward councillor, Henare O'Keefe came in second with 820 votes.
+Her running mate, and long-time Flaxmere ward councillor, Henare O'Keefe, was returned with 820 votes.

-However, newcomer, and Labour-backed candidate, Peleti Oli came out on top with 1,046 votes.
+Havelock-North ward councillors; Eileen Lawson, Malcolm Dixon Kevin Watkins, Bayden Barber, Geraldine Travers, Wendy Schollum, and Simon Nixon were re-elected.
+Rizwaana Latiff, Sayeed Ahmed, Rion Roben and Rebecca Burn did not make it.

+Newcomer Alwyn Corban has been elected to the Heretaunga Ward, along with one term councillor, Ann Redstone.

 The official results are due to be confirmed on 19th October 2019.